 First, there is a real breach of Internet etiquette to reference something and not provide a link to it.
 Give me a link, Ron, please!
 You know how to do it; you have linked to 5 different ways we can follow your political career.
 How about just one of the post you are discussing?

-Finally, while there are probably not three things we could agree on with respect to medical malpractice claims in Maryland, I think you have a great sense of humor and I’ll bet you are what I said in my first post: a nice guy.
+Finally, while there are probably not three things we could agree on regarding medical malpractice claims in Maryland, I think you have a great sense of humor and I’ll bet you are what I said in my first post: a nice guy.
 Do I wish you well in your District 27 Maryland Senate Seat race?
-No. But I do wish you well.
+No. But I wish you well.